It's time to be responsible again.

 I remember sitting in the car with you, frustrated because we don't know what to do about purchasing a house.

-I remember the excitement in your voice the first time we toured the house on 31st street.
+I remember the excitement in your voice the first time we toured the house we were going to buy.

 I remember the hours you spent planning and building the tile floor in our new house.

 I remember sitting on the floor of the bathroom with you, afraid for Zechariah for the first time.